GLOBAL MARKETS-Stocks gain on talk on China growth; euro rises

 NEW YORK, April 12 Global stocks surged and the euro rose on Thursday after stronger-than-expected demand at an Italian bond auction eased worries about the euro zone debt crisis and talk that economic growth in China may top forecasts stoked risk appetite.

-Oil prices also rose on speculation about Chinese gross domestic product in the first quarter and as the weaker dollar spurred buying of riskier assets.
+Oil prices also rose on the talk about Chinese growth and as the weaker dollar spurred buying of riskier assets.

-Major stock indexes in both the United States and Europe rose more than 1 percent.
-Traders cited talk that China on Friday may report GDP data that will top forecasts of 8.3 percent.
+Shares in both the United States and Europe rose more than 1 percent.
+Traders cited talk that China on Friday may report data that will top forecasts for first-quarter growth of 8.3 percent.
 One trader said there was talk that growth could come in at 9 percent.

 The euro rose to a one-week high against the dollar as the Italian and Spanish benchmark bond yields dipped.
 Debt-plagued Italy and Spain are at the center of concerns that the euro zone debt crisis is still not contained.